thothforge/thothctl/src/thothctl/mcp/README.md

 2. The server responds with a list of available tools and their parameters
 3. The LLM executes a tool via a POST to `/execute` with the tool name and parameters
 4. The server executes the corresponding ThothCTL command and returns the results

+## Space Management

+The space management features allow you to:

+- Create logical groupings of projects
+- Share credentials and configurations across projects in the same space
+- Maintain consistent version control, terraform, and orchestration settings
+- Simplify management of related projects

 ## Security Considerations